Living rural in the city is great – you can do it, too.

 A recessed lighting pot with a junction box attached to it, with a batt of attic insulation over it

 Recessed lighting, beloved by designers and dwellers alike, shouldn’t be installed in a ceiling that vents into the attic (or space below the roof, like in a cathedral ceiling).
 A pot light necessarily needs to shed the heat of the light unit.
 It may look nice, but you’re creating a gaping hole, 5″ in diameter, through which all the heat escapes.
 Heat rises, pulling in air from below, which means you’re constantly heating fresh air that must come in from the outside.
 Don’t have unsealed holes in your ceiling!
+(If you’re using the new LED units, which don’t throw off that much heat, you have to seal the casing to the ceiling.)

 My attic has 11 rows of batts.
 I will add more and take my attic insulation from R-20 to R-50.